Is Flow Matching Just Trajectory Replay for Sequential Data?: Training-Free Models for Dynamical Systems

 where $\Phi_{0\to 1}$ is the flow induced by the ODE \eqref{eq:CFM-memory-ODE}.
 Using this training-free, closed-form model, we can generate ensembles of new samples by numerically integrating the ODE.
 Importantly, by performing Monte-Carlo multi-step generation by propagating multiple particles through the ODE, we obtain both mean predictions and full predictive distributions for uncertainty estimation.

-This sampler operates as a \emph{nonparametric memory-augmented dynamical system}: the velocity field at each $(t,z)$ is computed by applying soft attention to the stored transitions, effectively blending historical dynamics based on proximity to the current ODE state.
-Although reminiscent of continuous-time RNNs \cite{hopfield1984neurons} in their state evolution, the mechanism more closely resembles kernel-based nonparametric regression or memory-based prediction.
-It can be viewed as a continuous-time analogue of Empirical Dynamic Modeling (EDM) \cite{sugihara1990nonlinear, majeedi2025lets}, which relies on Takens' embedding \cite{huke2006embedding} and nearest-neighbors geometry.
-While EDM obtains a locally weighted estimator of the discrete-time map via nonparametric regression, our formulation yields, in closed form, the corresponding locally weighted estimator of a velocity field whose flow reproduces the transitions.
+This sampler operates as a \emph{nonparametric memory-augmented dynamical system}: the velocity field at each $(t,z)$ is computed by applying soft attention to the stored transitions, effectively blending historical dynamics based on proximity to the current ODE state (see also App. \ref{subsec:ts_unified_interpretation}).
+Moreover, we can connect the velocity field with the empirical score function $\hat{s}^*(t,z) := \nabla_z \log \hat{p}_t(z)$:

-Our probabilistic approach goes beyond EDM (which is fundamentally deterministic and geometric) and admits principled extensions that allow for uncertainty quantification.
-Moreover, the closed-form CFM velocity $\hat v^*(t,z)$ can also be used as the drift coefficient in an SDE to generate estimates for the next state $x_{\tau+1}$ conditional on $x_\tau$:

-where $\Sigma(t)$ is the diffusion coefficient and $W_t$ is a Wiener process.
-The diffusion coefficient $\Sigma(t)$ introduces stochasticity, enabling the model to sample the full conditional distribution and improving sample diversity, while the drift $\hat{v}^\ast$ ensures the flow follows the mean path.